auto-s2/security-risk-assessment/Readme.md

 This repository is currently work in progress and used to display the results from the AutoS² research project and the associated dissertation.
 The following publications directly reference this repository:

-- [INDIN 2023](https://2023.ieee-indin.org/): Determining the Target Security Level for Automated Security Risk Assessments (accepted)
+- [INDIN 2023](https://2023.ieee-indin.org/): Determining the Target Security Level for Automated Security Risk Assessments
-- [ETFA 2023](https://2023.ieee-etfa.org/): Evaluation Concept for Prototypical Implementation towards Automated Security Risk Assessments (accepted)
+- [ETFA 2023](https://2023.ieee-etfa.org/): Evaluation Concept for Prototypical Implementation towards Automated Security Risk Assessments
-- [KommA 2023](https://www.ifak.eu/de/komma): Evaluation of an Information Model towards Automated Security Risk Assessments for Manufacturing Systems (submitted & in review)

 Therefore, any feedback regarding the presented contents here in this repository are highly appreciated and can be submitted to us using the contact details from the bottom of this file.